 Compress Image Online

-Reduce image file size instantly right in your browser.
+Reduce image file size instantly right in your browser by up to 80%.
 Your files never leave your device.

 Ad Placeholder

-2. The tool will automatically compress your image using optimized browser-based encoding.
+2. The tool will automatically compress your image instantly using optimized browser-based encoding algorithms.

 3. Compare the original and compressed file sizes shown on screen.